1913 System and Communications Protection Policy

 SC-4 Information in Shared Resources

-1. DHS information systems are configured to prevent unauthorized and unintended information transfer via shared system resources.
-This includes, but is not limited to:
+Prevent unauthorized and unintended information transfer via shared system resources.

 SC-5 Denial of Service Protection